facuxpalacio/intraspecific-trait-variability-and-functional-diversity/README.md

-# Intraspecific trait variability and functional diversity
+# Code for: "Integrating intraspecific trait variability in functional diversity: an overview of methods and a guide for ecologists"
 This repository contains data and code to reproduce analyses reported in the manuscript *Palacio FX, G Ottaviani, S Mammola, C Graco-Roza, F de Bello and CP Carmona (2025) Integrating intraspecific trait variability in functional diversity: an overview of methods and a guide for ecologists.
 Ecological Monographs XX: XX-XX.*

 # Overview